We created Pandora to put the Music Genome Project directly in your hands

 Shelton Hank Williams III was born December 12, 1972, in Nashville, Tennessee.
-As the grandson of Hank Williams and the son of Hank Jr., he was country music royalty before he ever sang a note.
-But he didn't immediately follow his forebears musically, choosing instead to bang around the Southeast, playing drums in punk and hardcore combos and smoking prodigious amounts of weed.
-It was the outlaw spirit of his lineage, alive and unwell and floating in the bong water.
-By 1996, steep child support payments and his thirst for Mother Nature had forced Hank III onto to the straight and narrow, and he signed a contract with Music City giant Curb.
+Williams lived the life of a nomadic punk rocker early on, but that changed when a court settlement decreed that Hank owned a large backlog of child support, and the judge instructed Hank to find more reliable employment.
+Circumstances forced Hank III onto to the straight and narrow, and in 1996 he signed a contract with Music City giant Curb.
 The label issued Three Hanks: Men with Broken Hearts, which brought the voices of all three generations of Williams men together via the ghastly miracles of modern technology.
 It was about as far from what Hank III wanted as he could get and signaled the beginning of his stormy relationship with Curb.

 Curb issued Hank III's proper debut in September 1999.
 Entitled Risin' Outlaw, it presented 13 rough-hewn country numbers colored by III's honky tonking vocals.
 And while he played his share of "country" gigs to support it, Williams also appeared at the 2001 Vans Warped Tour alongside punks like Rancid.
 The irascible III also dismissed Outlaw as a label-controlled fiasco almost immediately after its release.
 After a few years of touring and trying like mad to be released from his Curb contract, III returned to wax in early 2002 with Lovesick, Broke & Driftin'.
 While Outlaw had featured material from outside writers, the new LP was all Hank III but for a previously released cover of Bruce Springsteen's "Atlantic City."
 He also produced, recorded, and mixed it by his lonesome in just two weeks.